rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240313_New York Times Podcasts.md

 *  people who are building computer models that model how energy waves go through brain matter
 *  or they are very carefully blowing up lab rats and then cutting open their brains to
 *  see the effects.
-*  And none of that expensive and time consuming research has many any difference to the people
+*  None of that expensive and time consuming research has any difference to the people
 *  in uniform.
 *  Dave, how many vets are we talking about here?
 *  I mean, how many people may be suffering or at risk of this kind of brain damage?